sanjanaa0506/Devs-THAs/README.md

 Devs-THAs:

-Only Front-end THAs are added in this Repo.
+Front-end THAs are added in this Repo.

 THA1
 THA2